-Pledge of Allegiance Students recite the pledge of allegiance to the flag of the United States of America on a daily basis via the morning announcements or as part of the individual classroom morning meetings.
-Recess Students will go outside for recess before school (7:45-8:00 a.m.) and following their lunch times unless any of the following weather-related conditions exist: The temperature is at or below zero degrees inclusive of the wind chill index.
-Precipitation (rain or snow) and/or weather conditions (thunderstorms, lightning) are of a degree that it is deemed the conditions are not conducive to students well-being.
-The playground/playfields are in such condition, i.e. wet, icy, muddy, that it is deemed unsafe and/or not conducive to students well-being.
-The principal or their designee will make decisions related to the application of this policy.
-We make every attempt to get students outside every day.
-Records, Parent Access to Student Parents/guardians are permitted to review their student's educational records.
-Upon request, the district will provide a list of the types and locations of educational records used by the district.
-Upon requesting access to records, parents/guardians will be supplied a more detailed copy of rights and procedures involved.
-Non-custodial parents do have the right to education information including, but not limited to, records and report cards.
-Please contact the building administrator for additional information.
-Parents have the ability to access student information on Infinite Campus parent portal.
-Parents will be supplied with online instructions in the yearly Open House electronic mailing.
-Registration, Student New students enrolling in school are to complete the Online Registration on the District Website.
-Contact the School Administrative Assistant for additional enrollment forms.
-All immunizations must be current.
-An official county birth certificate is required.
-Proof of residence is required: a copy of a utility bill, driver's license, Rental/Purchase Agreement with current district address listed are all acceptable forms of proof of residence.
-To enter Kindergarten, a child must be 5 years old before September 1st of the school year.
-If you have any questions regarding enrollment, please contact the school.
-Report Cards Report Cards are issued three times a year.
-They will be available for review and printing via Infinite Campus parent portal.
-If you wish to receive a hard copy, you must notify the school office.
-The report card reflects the student's performance in terms of maturity and ability.
-The students are graded in academic areas as well as in the areas of study habits and social growth.
-A non-custodial parent may receive a progress report.
-Safety Patrol The school's Safety Patrol is on duty before and after school each day.
+The school's Safety Patrol is on duty before and after school each day.
 The patrol's main duty is to help students cross the streets safely, board buses, monitor hallways and protect students from accidents.
 Adult supervision is provided at each crossing site.
 School Visits Parents are always welcome to assist in the classroom when prior arrangements have been made with the teacher.
 We ask parents not to bring younger siblings into your school-age child's classroom while volunteering.
 A younger child may become a distraction when students are concentrating on an assignment or activity.
 Always check in at the school office to obtain a visitor's badge before going to your child's classroom.
 Confidentiality is a must when volunteering in our classrooms and schools.
 Special Education Special education support programs are provided in math, reading, oral and written language, speech, science, social studies, and vocational subjects.
 Support with emotional, behavioral, and handicapped programs are also provided.
 Services Students with special needs remain with their classmates and classroom teachers as much as possible.
 Specialists may provide services by team-teaching classes with regular education teachers, meeting with individual or small groups in a resource room, or a combination of both.
 Concerns about the need for special help may be alleviated by a pre-referral meeting with the Child Study Team.
-The Child Study Team consists of teacher, special education teachers, school psychologists, school nurse, special education director, social worker, autism specialist, occupational therapist, and principal.
+The Child Study Team consists of the teacher, special education teachers, school psychologist, school nurse, special education director, social worker, autism specialist, occupational therapist, and principal.
 The Child Study Team will attempt to provide help to the student within the classroom setting and without the aid of the special service department.
 If this process does not resolve the concerns, the student may be referred to the special education department for evaluation.
 Parents/guardians, teachers, counselors, etc. on behalf of a student may make requests for special education services.
-Student The Protection of Pupil Rights Amendment (PPRA) Surveys The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires Waconia Public School District (ISD110) to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
+Student Surveys The Protection of Pupil Rights Amendment (PPRA) The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h, requires Waconia Public School District (ISD110) to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
 These activities include a student survey, analysis, or evaluation.
 Please see attached link for more details.

 The Protection of Pupil Rights Amendment (PPRA), 20 U